oceanprotocol/ocean.py/READMEs/marketplace-flow.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Marketplace Flow
+# Quickstart: Post Priced Data

-This quickstart describes where Bob buys datatokens for OCEAN using the fixed-rate exchange flow.

-It focuses on Alice's experience as a publisher, and Bob's experience as a buyer & consumer.
+This quickstart describes posting fixed-price data for sale, and subsequent purchase by others.

 Here are the steps:

 1. Setup
-2. Alice publishes Data NFT & Datatoken
+2. Alice publishes dataset
-3. Alice creates an OCEAN-datatoken exchange
+3. Alice posts it for sale
-4. Bob buys datatokens with OCEAN
+4. Bob buys dataset with OCEAN

 Let's go through each step.

 ## 1. Setup

 From [installation-flow](install.md), do:
-- [x] Setup : Prerequisites
-- [x] Setup : Download barge and run services
-- [x] Setup : Install the library
-- [x] Setup : Set envvars
+- [x] Setup

 From [data-nfts-and-datatokens-flow](data-nfts-and-datatokens-flow.md), do:
 - [x] Setup : Setup in Python